Upon emancipation, a person becomes an adult for most purposes. An emancipated minor can

 4. How much does emancipation cost in Clark County?

 The fee to file emancipation papers in Clark County is $270.
 Minors who cannot afford the fee may be able to obtain a fee waiver.

-But financial independence is one of the requirements for emancipation (as discussed below).
+However, financial independence is one of the requirements for emancipation (as discussed below).
 Minors who cannot afford the filing fee may have trouble convincing the court they are financially self-sufficient.